-- have missed a dose of your medication
+- you have missed a dose of your medication

-- have eaten more carbohydrate than your body and/or medication can cope with
+- you have eaten more carbohydrates than either your body or medication, or both, can cope with

 - passing more urine than normal, especially at night

 - tiredness and lethargy

 - thrush or other recurring bladder and skin infections

 - weight loss

 - feeling sick.